Financial-Times/origami-image-service/README.md

 make deploy
 ```

-### SVGs don't tint locally
+### SVGs don't work when running locally

-SVG tinting is done in a way that makes it near-impossible to run locally.
-When an SVG image is requested and a `tint` query parameter is provided, then we rewrite the URL to go route back through the Image Service.
+When an SVG image is requested we rewrite the URL to go route back through the Image Service, this is to sanatize the SVG of any cross-site-scripting attack vectors and to tint the SVG if tinting has been requested.
 It looks something like this:

   * User requests:<br/>
   `http://imageservice/v2/images/raw/http://mysite/example.svg?tint=red`